sal55/langs/compilec.md

     G(10,20);
 where no declaration for G has been provided.
 The compiler assumes the types in all cases are 'int'.
 I think the parameters of G too, although if I mix inconsistent calls, gcc will not report that, so may it assumes 'int G()'.

 What's difficult about this?
-Like the above, it is about whether to support this side of the language, and how to go in reporting such uses.
+Like the above, it is about whether to support this side of the language, and how far to go in reporting such uses.

 ### 17 (or so) Precedence Levels

-OK, this is not really that difficult to compile, apart from having to have 17 different levels of handling (and probably duplicated inside the preprocessor, although that misses some ops such as assignment).
+OK, this is not really that difficult to compile, apart from having to have 17 different levels of handling (and probably duplicated inside the preprocessor, although that misses out some ops).

 ### A = &A
 Try: